 This next section we refer to as “bridge 2” because it's much different from the previous section of the song, which we refer to as “bridge 1,” but it still acts as a 'bridge' back to another verse which follows immediately afterwards.
 "Bridge 2” is nine measures long and also features some rather tricky time signature changes.
 The first measure is in 2/4 (“good look a-”), the second measure is in 4/4 (“-round you, take a”), the third measure is back to 2/4 (“good look, you're”) and the fourth measure returns to 4/4 (“bound to see, that”).
 Measures five through eight are also in 4/4 time while the final ninth measure is in 2/4, this comprising of a three note instrumental segue into the verse that follows.

-Instrumentally, “bridge 2” adds some more familiar musical elements for Beatles songs, these being drums and electric rhythm guitar, both overdubbed by Paul, as were his vocals.
+Instrumentally, “bridge 2” adds some more familiar musical elements for Beatles songs, these being drums and electric rhythm guitar.
 In order to transcend the changing time signatures Paul plays what amounts to a 2/4 polka-style drum beat throughout the first seven measures, stopping in measure eight and then playing a nice drum fill in the final measure.
-Paul plays quarter-note rhythm guitar chops throughout the first seven measures, with the exception on the sixth measure where he plays a triplet-like pattern and the eighth measure where he lets a strummed chord ring out during the break, this break also featuring the flugelhorn riff heard in “bridge 1.”
+The guitar plays quarter-note rhythm guitar chops throughout the first seven measures, with the exception on the sixth measure where it plays a triplet-like pattern and the eighth measure where a strummed chord rings out during the break, this break also featuring the flugelhorn riff heard in “bridge 1.”
 Horns play background chords during the first six measures of “bridge 2,” strings briefly joining in on the sixth measure with more striking staccato eighth-notes.
 The tuba and trombone also enter the fray in measure seven for the low end but trail off in measure eight.
 The horns then kick in for the final three segue notes in the final measure.

 Next heard is an instrumental verse which is quite similar to the arrangement heard in the first vocal verse, the main difference being the strident horns taking the place of Paul's vocals.
-The drums are not heard here, the percussive end being handled by Paul's handclaps, double-tracked by him during his lead vocal overdub.
-Paul's electric guitar overdub is still present here, adding a nice full touch to the masterful arrangement.
+The drums are not heard here, the percussive end being handled by Paul's handclaps, double-tracked by him during his lead vocal overdub. as the electric guitar is still being present here, all adding a nice full touch to the masterful arrangement.
 The drums do appear, however, at the very end of the final measure with a quick snare drum flam.

 A repeat of “bridge 1” is heard next which is instrumentally quite similar to its first occurrence except for a high note held out by a trumpet for the first four measures and a simple 4/4 drum beat from Paul which culminates in a fill in the final measure, the drums' final appearance in the song.